Le Dérochoir from Plaine-Joux

 14 points of interest

-Le Dérochoir is the result of successive landslides.
-The first known and documented dates back to 1471.
-The second and last, at least for the moment, occurred in 1751.
-At the foot of the cliff stands a huge landslide cone which forms an unstable slope.
+The Dérochoir is the product of a series of landslides.
+The first known and documented landslide dates back to 1471.
+The second and last, for the time being, was in 1751.
+At the foot of the cliff is a huge landslide cone that forms an unsteady slope.
+These landslides made it possible to cross the Barre des Fiz.

 The Hazel Grouse